IESE Insight

 In addition, production schedules may be sped up through the use of near-shore suppliers, located close to the main target market.
 For U.S. companies, near-shore suppliers may be located in Mexico and various countries of Central America.
 For European companies, factories may be located in Portugal, Morocco, Romania, Bulgaria or Turkey.
 Fast fashion companies try to anticipate how much of what goes where at the last minute, to send inventory where it's needed most.

-Dynamic Assortment
+Dynamic assortment

 The second operational pillar for fast fashion is the use of frequent assortment changes throughout the season.
 Store offerings are updated as often as daily — not just a few times a year, as in the traditional model.
 These constant changes have been proven to increase store traffic.